Executive Summary: March 10th PR Energy Week Community Action Challenge in Gurabo

 Overview

-Held on March 10th, 2026 at the Anfiteatro Argentina Hills at Universidad Ana G. Méndez (UAGM), seventy public and private industry leaders convened for the AEG Puerto Rico Energy Week Community Stakeholder.
+Held on March 10th, 2026 at the Anfiteatro Argentina Hills at Universidad Ana G. Méndez (UAGM), seventy public and private industry leaders convened for the AEG Puerto Rico Energy Week Community Action Challenge.
 The purpose of this challenge was to: 1.)
 Align on a critical obstacle regarding energy, prosperity and resilience for Puerto Rico at the community level; 2.)
 Engage as cross sector teams to agree on a 90-day sprint and 12-month goal; 3.)
 Empower leaders to deliver the solution and present the outcome in 12 months.

-The Opening Remarks were followed by the Speaker Challenge, where each speaker provided a presentation that concluded with this completed statement: "At the community level, to achieve energy, prosperity and resilience goals, a critical obstacle to collectively overcome in 12 months is _________."
+Opening Remarks were followed by the Speaker Challenge, where each speaker provided a presentation that concluded with this completed statement: "At the community level, to achieve energy, prosperity and resilience goals, a critical obstacle to collectively overcome in 12 months is _________."

 5 Key Themes

-1. Regaining Control Over Energy Costs
+1. Establishing Stability in Energy Costs

 "At the community level, to achieve energy prosperity and resilience goals, a critical obstacle to collectively overcome in 12 months is: our lack of control on energy costs." - Dr. Amaury Malavé Sanabria, Executive Director at Complejo de Innovación Tecnológica, UAGM

-2. Bridging Agency Communication and Visibility
+2. Harmonizing Agency Data and Visibility

 "Lograr una visibilidad compartida entre agencias durante la respuesta a emergencias dentro de los marcos de ley establecidos." - Kermith Carrion, Key Account Manager, LUMA Energy